 In an interview with Stuart Evers, Tom McCarthy asserted: “You can no more ignore Joyce than you can Darwin.
 If you ignore Darwin, you’re a creationist, and this is where … the bulk of … the mainstream British novel is now: back in the 19th century.”
 Lucy Ellmann is on record as saying “Joyce changed my life, and my attitude to what literature could do” (Interview with Arshia Dhar).
 These two contemporary novelists build on very different facets of Joyce’s achievement, with different affective consequences.
 (For one thing, McCarthy rates Finnegans Wake highly, whereas Ellmann has stated that she has never read it.)

 Just looking at an opening of Ellmann’s Ducks, Newburyport reveals its debt to the “Penelope” episode of Ulysses.
-When the reader first encounters the solid blocks of type that represent Molly Bloom’s nighttime ruminations and having to face the challenge of language without the usual signaling of sentence breaks and abbreviations, often the feeling evoked tends to be frustration—which would be an example of category 1.
+When the reader first encounters the solid blocks of type that represent Molly Bloom’s nighttime ruminations and has to face the challenge of language without the usual signaling of sentence breaks and abbreviations, the feeling evoked often tends to be frustration—which would be an example of category 1.
 But once one has learned to read this version of English, the winningness and humor of the episode shine through, emphasized by the rapidity of thought enacted by the typographical peculiarities.
 Category 2 emotional responses—to the author himself—may include admiration for Joyce as writer, for his verbal skill, his stylistic inventiveness, his handling of comedy, his insights into human thought-processes.
 (I’m glad to say that these days we don’t hear quite so often about his insight into the “feminine mind.”)
 When we turn to categories 3 and 4, the affective response to the narrator’s verbal composition and to the represented world, we find that the two in part coalesce: Molly is the effective narrator whose fertile turn of phrase we take pleasure in and among the objects represented is her teeming mind.
 As for the people, places, and events that enter her thoughts, they are mediated for us by her distinctive mental style and forceful attitudes, so that we seldom respond to them as entities in their own right.

 The emotions playing through Molly’s thoughts are constantly shifting as she replays memories, anticipates future events, and assesses the individuals she knows or has come across.
 Here, for instance, are her reflections on Leopold’s male companions: